danshort/danshort.github.io/src/index.md

 	* [LinkedIn](https://www.linkedin.com/in/danshort)
 	* Facebook: I reserve Facebook for personal friends (sorry, no coworkers or colleagues allowed).
 So connect with me on LinkedIn to stay social with me.

-* I’m a mentor on [PlatoHQ](https://www.platohq.com/mentors/Daniel-Short-3a47c)
 * I have drafts of articles to post on LinkedIn and Medium, but the [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is real, and I haven’t posted on my [blog](https://www.dansshorts.com) since I [posted about not posting on my blog](http://www.dansshorts.com/post/refinding-your-voide).

 ## Family & Personal Life

-I grew up in north Texas, moved around a bit with the military, spent time in Oregon and California, and settled in the Austin, Texas area in 2006.
+I grew up in north Texas, moved around a bit with the military after High School, spent time in Oregon and California, and settled in the Austin, Texas area in 2006.
 I convinced my (now) wife to move from her home state of California, and she’s become a converted Texan.
 I have an adult son looking to get into the movie-making industry.
-He got married on May the 4th, 2022, and I am now officially old.

 When I’m not at work, I’m usually spending time with my wife and close friends.
 We cook every meal at home, have a backyard garden where we spend hours to save 10s of dollars on groceries, and enjoy making things to make our nest even cozier.
-We like being away from the metropolitan hustle and bustle but being close enough to attend a concert or musical when the mood strikes.
+We like being away from the metropolitan hustle and bustle but being close enough to grab some sushi or attend a concert or musical when the mood strikes.

-In 2022 we gook a month-long road trip around the North East US and absolutely loved it.
+In 2022 we took a month-long road trip around the North East US and absolutely loved it.
 I’m looking forward to spending more time traveling in the future, and exploring the world with my lovely wife.

 I love tear-jerking dramas and gratuitous action flicks, and pretty much anything in between.